captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 ## Authentication

 Most APIs don't need any authentication.
-APIs that require authentication are marked with a 🔒.
+APIs that require authentication are marked with a `[A]`.

 ## CORS